gimoya/theBioBucket-Archives/R/knitr/Questionnaire.md

 ```

+The .md-file that's generated is what you see here..

-## Here's the code to retrieve the data from Google Docs and the R code to do a barplot with the responses to the questionnaire:
+## The code to retrieve data from Google Docs and the R code to do a barplot with the responses to the questionnaire
+I'll use a function ([source](https://github.com/gimoya/theBioBucket-Archives/blob/master/R/Functions/google_ss.R)) to read data from Google Docs

 ```r
 opts_knit$set(upload.fun = imgur_upload)  # upload all images to imgur.com
 opts_chunk$set(fig.width = 5, fig.height = 5, cache = TRUE)
 ```

-## I'll use a function ([source](https://github.com/gimoya/theBioBucket-Archives/blob/master/R/Functions/google_ss.R)) to read data from Google Docs:

 ```r